-August 28 marks the first set of compliance deadlines for the New York Department of Financial Services (NYDFS) Cybersecurity Requirements.
+The New York Department of Financial Services (NYDFS) Cybersecurity Regulation came into effect on March 1,2017.
 Among the requirements organizations must follow is the need to report data breaches within 72 hours of their discovery.
-This is a drastic strengthening of current notification requirements.
+This is a drastic strengthening of previous notification requirements.
 Most states’ legislation, including New York’s, doesn’t specify a time limit for notification, only that breaches must be reported “without unreasonable delay.”

-Organizations covered by the NYDFS will also have to meet other requirements by August 28.
+Organizations covered by the NYDFS will also have to meet other requirements.

 Some may be exempt from one or more set of requirements.
 The NYDFS breaks down the circumstances for exemption into nine types of entities that fall into five categories.

 The NYDFS sets out two scenarios under which covered entities need to report data breaches: